 When comparing Marcus’s personal loans to the best personal loans on the market, we considered factors like rates, loan size, customer satisfaction, support, and fees with our SimpleScore Methodology.

 |Not for||Borrowers who want to borrow money jointly|

 |Standout features||One-month deferment with no interest incurred after 12 on-time payments|

 What we like about Marcus by Goldman Sachs

 Competitive interest rates

 Marcus personal loans have some of the lowest interest rates on the market.
-While many lenders have rates that exceed 10%, you can get a Marcus personal loan for a rate as low as 6.99%, and can go lower with a 0.25% autopay discount.
+While many lenders have rates that exceed 10%, you can get a Marcus personal loan for a rates from 6.99%–19.99%, and can go lower with a 0.25% autopay discount.
 Keep in mind that the lowest rates are only available to those with excellent credit.
-If you have a bad credit score, you can expect to be stuck with a rate at the higher end of Marcus’s scale, around 19.99%.
+If you have a bad credit score, you can expect to be stuck with a rate at the higher end of Marcus’s scale.

 No origination, prepayment, or late fees

 It’s hard to find a lender in the personal loan space that doesn’t charge any fees at all.
 First, Marcus doesn’t charge origination fees when you take out a loan.
 It doesn’t have prepayment penalties, meaning you can pay your loan off faster and save money on interest.
 Finally, Marcus doesn’t charge late fees.
 So if you forget to get your payment in on time, it won’t cost you more.